FuckingNode/FuckingNode/README.md

 ---

-We hope your motherf\*cking projects don't give you that much headache.
+We hope your motherfucking projects don't give you that much headache.

 If you find any issue with the CLI, raise an issue (or make a PR which would be awesome :smile:).

-Download F\*ckingNode now and go write some F\*ckingCool code.
+Download FuckingNode now and go write some FuckingCool code.